alperBan/iTunesVIPER_ALPERBAN/README.md

 3. Build and run the project to test it on a simulator or device.
 4. Enter a song title in the search bar to perform a search and view the results.
 5. Select songs to listen to their samples.
+6. You can go to the detail page of the selected song to see the album it belongs to and the price of the song.
+You can save this song by pressing the favorite button.

 ## Contributing

 1. Fork this project.